Doom-2/Doom-2/README.md

 - :seedling: Exploring the latest Technology Trends.

-- :runner: Loves science, programming, and a great adventure.
-Oh, and running and skiing, as motion is life!
+- :runner: Loves science, travelling and have fun.
+Oh, and running and skiing, as motion is life.

 - :envelope_with_arrow: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Gmail-d4d1d1?style=flat&logo=gmail&logoColor=c71610)](mailto:phramov945@gmail.com)